 Several to consider: Musee Guimet (6 Place d’Iéna in the 16th arrondissement); one of the world's best Asian art museums), Musée du Quai Branly (art and artifacts from non-Western cultures plus fascinating special exhibitions), Musée Nissim de Camondo (historic house museum with fabulous furnishings and art), Museum of Hunting and Nature (superbly curated displays of animal and nature), and Maison Européenne de la Photographie (5 Rue de Fourcy in the 4th; exhibitions of photographs by contemporary artists).

 Paris Discovery Tip: If you do decide to visit a popular museum such as the Louvre, go as early as possible before the crowds arrive and heat up the air.
 Once the museum gets crowded and warm, either leave or seek out less-packed, cooler areas.
 In the Louvre, Napoleon III's Apartments (1st floor of the Richelieu Wing, starting in Room 544) are usually fairly empty; the Islamic Art Collection offers cool temperatures due its below ground level location and lack of crowds (enter it in the Denon Wing near the Greek, Eutruscan, and Roman art; then go to the -1 level).
+The Egyptian area is also usually cool.

 2. Large Shopping Venues